tocalabs/toca-docs/src/book/programming_concepts/data_types.md

 This is a good way of preventing errors which could occur whilst our Application is running such as what might happen if you attempted to make a `Table` uppercase instead of some text!

 Within Toca there are two categories of types:
-1. Base Types - Types that hold a single value
+1. Scalar Types - Types that hold a single value
 2. Collection Types - Types that store multiple values

-## Base Types
+## Scalar Types

 ### String